Melinda Katz

-Melinda R. Katz (born August 29, 1965) is an American attorney and politician from New York City, serving as District Attorney of Queens since January 1, 2020.
-A Democrat, she previously served as the Queens Borough President.
-Katz was also a New York City Councilwoman from 2002 to 2009.
-She had previously run for City Comptroller in 2009.
-In June 2019, Katz won the Democratic nomination for Queens County's District Attorney, and won the general election in November 2019.
+Melinda R. Katz (born August 29, 1965) is an American attorney and politician from New York City, serving as the district attorney of Queens since January 1, 2020.
+A Democrat, she previously served as the Queens Borough president.
+Katz was also a New York City councilwoman from 2002 to 2009.
+She had previously run for New York City comptroller in 2009.
+In June 2019, Katz won the Democratic nomination for Queens County's district attorney, and won the general election in November 2019.

 Early life and education

 Melinda Katz grew up in Forest Hills, Queens.

 She comes from a Jewish family with a long history of civic involvement.
 Her father, the late David Katz, was founder of the Queens Symphony Orchestra in 1953, and her mother, the late Jeanne Dale Katz, founded the Queens Council on the Arts.

 Katz earned a B.A. degree from the University of Massachusetts Amherst (summa cum laude), where she was named a Commonwealth Scholar, and later earned a J.D. degree from St. John's University School of Law.